DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 - [date-format-lite](https://github.com/litejs/date-format-lite) - a small library that will help us to convert dates of Gantt entries into the proper format
 - [node-mysql](https://github.com/felixge/node-mysql) - a Node.js client for working with MySQL

-So, let's create a project folder and name it “gantt-node-mysql”:
+So, let's create a project folder and name it "gantt-node-mysql":

 ~~~js
 mkdir gantt-node-mysql